pragmaticly/blog.pragmatic.ly/source/2013-01-29-integrate-version-control-system-with-pragmat.html.markdown

 ### How to use ###

-1. Associate the commits with your ticket on Pragmatic.ly.
+1. Associate the commits with your ticket on Fengche.co.

     For example we have a ticket whose number is 529.